 The Testing Imperative*

 Rapid diagnostics of people infected with SARS–CoV-2, the virus causing COVID-19, is central to control the global pandemic that erupted in late 2019.
 Several countries have used massive-scale testing as a cornerstone of their successful containment strategies.
-In contrast, the United States, hampered by limited testing capacity, has prioritized testing for specific groups of persons and has struggled to break transmission chains and effectively contain the virus in several instances.
+In contrast, the United States, hampered by limited testing capacity, has prioritized testing for specific groups of individuals and has struggled to break transmission chains and effectively contain the virus in several instances.

 Multiplexed Detection of SARS-CoV-2 Structural Proteins

 Current Testing Methods and Gaps

 Although tools exist for the diagnosis of symptomatic patients in well-equipped laboratories, notable gaps remain in screening asymptomatic people in the incubation phase.
 The same goes for the accurate determination of live viral shedding during convalescence to inform decisions to end isolation.
 Many affluent countries have encountered challenges in test delivery and specimen collection that have inhibited rapid increases in their testing capacity.
 These challenges could be even more significant in low resource settings.

 Q-SENS Brings Multiplexed, Sensitive Antigen Testing to the Point-of-Care

 Our technology combines the performance of central-lab analyzers with a highly multiplexed panel at the Point of Care, thus making antigen testing an excellent solution for monitoring outbreaks such as COVID-19.

 Evidence shows the ability to detect Coronavirus antigen (e.g. Nucleocapsid protein) of SARS-CoV-2 in multiple body fluids within a couple of days of onset of symptoms.
-While it may not be suitable for initial diagnosis, it can be useful during symptomatic illness and convalescence.
+While it may not be as sensitive as RT-PCR, from a public-health point of view, the benefits due to the much shorter time-to-results, make it a better choice.

 Multiplexing can significantly improve specificity by including all four SARS-CoV-2 structural proteins (S, N, M & E) as well as antigen tests for other strains of Coronavirus, thus eliminating false positives.
 In addition, multiple positive and negative controls can eliminate erroneous results.